translate/pootle/docs/server/indexing.rst

 Xapian
 ^^^^^^

-- Install the `python bindings for Xapian
+- Install the `Python bindings for Xapian
   <http://xapian.org/docs/bindings/python/>`_

   - For debian: ``apt-get install python-xapian xapian-tools``

-Xapian tools is needed for *xapian-check* which determines whether the version is OK to use or not.
+The Xapian tools packaged is required for the *xapian-check* command which is used to determines whether the Xapian version is compatable with Pootle.

 .. _indexing#debugging: